 It was a double delight as we scooped two awards last week in the Mrs2Be Brides Choice Awards – Best Wedding Venue – Hotel Connaught and Best Venue Coordinator Ireland.
-I was truly humbled to be nominated by previous couples who had celebrated their wedding with us but to win, not one award but two awards was fantastic.
+I was truly humbled to be nominated by previous couples who had celebrated their wedding with us but to win, not one award but two awards were fantastic.
 This is a great reflection on the team and the evolution of the service in the hotel.
 We are starting to celebrate our 15th year of service this Race Week so delighted to begin it with both of those awards.
-Paul and I would like to thank all of the team at the hotel and we look forward to continue to making those moments of magic for all those couples who have booked their weddings with us.
+Paul and I would like to thank all of the team at the hotel and we look forward to continuing to making those moments of magic for all those couples who have booked their weddings with us.
 Thanks also to all the couples who voted for us and put us forward for the awards.

 Planning a wedding with children both sides

 Every couple who chooses to get married must learn how to create their own family unit, but the process becomes even more complicated when there are kids involved on both sides.
 This should be a celebration of the union of your family, not just the couple.

 Don’t rush the first meeting; how to make the kids feel more comfortable.